Planning Workshop on Impact-Based Forecasting (IBF) and Climate Services

 Agenda Item | Timing | Moderator/Speaker/Presenter(s) | Content |

-Session Chair: Dr. Rupa Kumar Kolli | |||
+Session Chair: Dr. Rupa Kumar Kolli, Former WMO | |||

-Interactive exercise: roles in climate services | 09:30-10:00 | Met Office | - What is the expertise in the room? - Who is developing CS in their role? - Reflections on successes or challenges in CS |
+Interactive exercise: roles in climate services | 09:00-09:30 | Met Office | - What is the expertise in the room? - Who is developing CS in their role? - Reflections on successes or challenges in CS |

-South Asia Climate Services in 2030 - what could it look like? | 10:00-10:40 | Met Office/RIMES | - If we were here in 5 years, what would we like to look back on? - What does success look like? |
+South Asia Climate Services in 2030 – what could it look like? | 11:00-11:40 | Met Office/ RIMES | - If we were here in 5 years, what would we like to look back on? - What does success look like? |

-Aims for a SAHF WG on Climate Services | 11:00-12:30 | Met Office/ RIMES | - Exploration of what a Climate Services WG could do, with examples from other WGs - Including presentations/perspectives from RIMES, IBF and NWP WGs - Plenary reflecting back on 2030 vision - What are the other aligned initiatives that are happening? - What would be the impact if we didn’t do this? |
+Discussion: Aims for a SAHF WG on Climate Services | 11:40-12:30 | Met Office/ RIMES | - Plenary reflecting back on 2030 vision - Exploration of what a Climate Services WG could do, with examples from other WGs - Including presentations with perspectives from RIMES - What are the other aligned initiatives that are happening? - What would be the impact if we didn’t do this? |

-Deep dive on WG priorities (carousel activity) | 13:30-14:45 | Met Office/ RIMES | - Tables with chosen priorities, explore (how, who, gaps, challenges) - Include focus on GESI, ethics |
+Deep dive on WG priorities (Carousel Activity) | 13:30-14:45 | Met Office/ RIMES | - Tables with chosen priorities, explore (how, who, gaps, challenges) - Include focus on GESI, ethics |

 Coffee Break | 14:45-15:00 | ||

-Practical decisions and make-up of WG | 15:00-16:00 | Met Office/ RIMES | - Voting on who, what, how, when? - How often should a WG meet? - Role of RIMES |
+Practical Decisions and Workplan Development | 15:00-16:00 | Met Office/ RIMES | - Voting on who, what, how, when? - How often should a WG meet? - Role of RIMES |

-Closing remarks | 16:00-16:30 | Met Office | - Summary of key findings, actions - Maintaining engagement and traction - Next steps and timelines |
+Closing Messages | 16:00-16:30 | Met Office | - Summary of key findings, actions - Maintaining engagement and traction - Next steps and timelines |

 - IBF WG leads